grafana/writers-toolkit/docs/sources/structure/about-documentation-design/index.md

 - **Feedback.**
   Thumbs up and thumbs down feedback.

-You can read about the redesign of the documentation pages in [Grafana documentation: A look at the new and improved design](https://grafana.com/blog/2023/02/03/grafana-documentation-a-look-at-the-new-and-improved-design/).
+You can read about the redesign of our documentation pages in [Grafana documentation: A look at the new and improved design](https://grafana.com/blog/2023/02/03/grafana-documentation-a-look-at-the-new-and-improved-design/).